 In today’s post: If you love a good period movie, this post is for you!
-Find over 100 period dramas, including films, TV shows, and miniseries.
+Find 120+ period dramas, including films, TV shows, and miniseries.

 You know how sometimes you just crave chocolate?
 Or tacos?
 Well, sometimes I just crave a good period drama.
 Something that will transport me out of normal life and into some other place and time.
 I want a window into another world, complete with costumes and witty dialogue and maybe a love story to round it all out.
-I feel like I can fall right into a good period drama and find myself looking around blinking when it ends.
-The only problem is finding enough good ones to watch!
-Since it’s the dead of winter (perfect period piece viewing time), I’ve compiled a GIANT list of period movies, tv shows, and miniseries with well over 100 shows for your viewing pleasure.
+I’ve compiled a GIANT list of period movies, tv shows, and miniseries with well over 100 shows for your viewing pleasure.

-Where can I catch period movies and shows?
+Where can I Watch period movies and shows?

 You’ll be able to find most of these period dramas online.
 Some will be free to watch while others may require a subscription to a streaming service.
 However, one of the BEST places to find period movies is at your local library.
 Because many of these shows are based on books, libraries tend to carry the DVDs which you can usually check out for free!
 If your library doesn’t carry one you’re interested in, ask if they’ll order it, because they probably will.